 Social Bookmarking: Diigo is a popular tool for collecting and organizing web resources.
 With Diigo you can save links to your favorite web sites, add notes and tags to help describe them and improve findability.
 It also includes a variety of social features that let us share our bookmarked resources with others.
 And Diigo has collaborative feature than can be useful for groups sharing resources.

 Is this Collecting or Curating?
 Some would argue that this is simply “collecting” and that may be true.
 It depends on how much thought you put into your selections and how effectively you organize them.
 As an example, I collect lots of links to articles and resources that look like they might be useful for future updates to this Cool Tools workshop, my raw collections are disorganized and may not be of much use to anyone but me.
 But when it comes to updating these Cool Tools lessons, I use those lists to curate the resources that are most relevant and helpful.
 These lessons become the curated result of my Diigo collecting.
+This terrific article by Jennifer Gonzalez speaks to this point, Are You a Curator or a Dumper?
+Ironically, I often feel like a dumper here with the Cool Tools lessons.

 Digital Curation tools take these ideas further.
 Digital curation tools encourage you to select articles, photos, videos, tweets, web sites and other online content about a topic or idea and organize them into a coherent collection that you can share with others.
 Digital curation tools let the curator add notes to explain context, offer opinions and ask questions.
 These collections can be great resources for discovering and keeping up with information.
 These tools are also handy for students gathering resources for research projects.
 They can gather information, write notes and reflections on the material, share information in groups.
 At the same time, teachers can be following along and participating as needed.
 Presentation of the collections is a bit “prettier” than traditional social bookmarking tools.
 Some tools in this category include: LibGuides, Scoop.it, Symbaloo, Storify, EduClipper, elink.io, EdShelf and Pinterest.
 Some tips on How to Curate Like a Rockstar – this short slidedeck would be great for teaching students how to curate.